-Is anyone else familar with this?
+Is anyone else familiar with this?

 I am not a doctor, neither am I a nutritionist so I urge you to take this post as one that is written by a layman.
 I did, however, suffer from Raynaud’s phenomenon for 14 years and now I no longer suffer from it.

-FYI: I think it’s called a phenomenon because there is no known cause or cure.
+Phenomenon – there is no known cause or cure.

 Before I go into more information, let me tell you a story.